Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 The Modern Challenge: Frustration Tolerance

-One problem today is that people are less able to handle frustration.
+One problem today is that people have a harder time handling frustration.
 With so much technology and constant stimulation, there are fewer chances to practice waiting for rewards, so people expect things right away.

 Frustration tolerance, however, is fundamental for: